davidpampam/Data-Analyst/README.md

 # Data-Analyst
 I am very interested in data and a fan of visualization.
+Starting to look for a role in the information technology industry.
+As a computer science major.
+An AI Machine Learning Data Science Enthusiast .
+I am highly motivated to continuously develop myself with skills and grow professionally.
+I am confident in my ability to generate interesting ideas and innovations.
+Keep Learning and Never Stop Learning !